 Pleasure and the Puritanical Response

-At night, a different brew is made.
-The media refers to it as “4×100.”
-This “toxic cocktail” was and continues to be sensationalized by local and global news stories.
-It is a juicy headline complete with all the pickings of the post-Reagan drug hysteria.
+After work is over for the day, an entirely different brew is made from the ones mentioned above.
+The media refers to it as “4×100,” a youth drug of abuse.
+This “toxic cocktail” was and continues to be sensationalized by local and global news outlets.
+Their stories are complete with all the pickings of the post-Reagan-era drug hysteria.

 Deconstructing the Sensational

-Reporter on all things “strange,” Hamilton Morris investigated the elegit youth-drug-of-abuse phenomenon known as “4×100” in Thailand in 2017.
-Under the faint glow of the production’s lights, three young men demonstrated the infamous recipe.
+Reporter on all things strange, Hamilton Morris investigated the elicit 4×100 phenomenon in Thailand in 2017.
+Under the faint glow of the production team’s lights, three young men demonstrated the preparation of the infamous recipe.

-Four items made the brew complete: kratom leaves, candied sugar plums, cola, and a bottle cap of chlorpheniramine (an antihistamine) containing cough syrup.
+Four items made the brew complete: kratom leaves, candied sugar plums, cola, and a bottle cap of cough syrup containing chlorpheniramine (an antihistamine).

-Aside from the diluted, already mild dose of an antihistamine, which likely adds little to the overall effect, it is a sweet kratom-tea.
-(Why the chlorpheniramine if it doesn’t contribute to the effect?
+Aside from the diluted, mild dose of an antihistamine, which likely adds very little to the overall effect of the drink, the recipe creates a sweet, carbonated kratom tea.
+So, why use the chlorpheniramine if it doesn’t contribute to the effect?

-Yet this night time beverage is noticeably different from it’s daytime counterpart — those who consumed it were looking for mood altering and relaxing effects.
-The paradox of kratom’s activity is its ability to energize its users when less is taken, while also making them drowsy after having several servings.
+This nighttime beverage is noticeably different from its daytime counterpart in other ways, as well.
+Those who consumed it were looking for mood-altering and relaxing effects.
+The paradox of kratom’s activity in the body is that it energizes consumers when less is taken, yet makes them relaxed or drowsy after several servings.

-In short, it is reasonable to suspect that 4×100 is simply a strong kratom tea with a lot of bad press.
-The sugar plum candy and cola mixture probably carries the same health risks as a high fructose corn syrup laden American sweet tea.
+It’s reasonable to suspect that 4×100 is simply a strong kratom tea with a lot of bad press.
+The sugar plum candy and cola mixture probably carries the same health risks as a high fructose corn syrup-laden American sweet tea.

 The Virtue of Patience

+Though making a more traditional cup of kratom tea requires a slightly greater investment of your time than taking kratom powder, it’s well worth it.
 While making your tea, you are also taking the time to practice patience and mindfulness.
-You are saying that you are worthy of what is best, and that you are willing to take the time to do it right.
-This, along with the delectable cup of kratom tea at the end, is why we believe in the tea “ceremony” as a great practice to incorporate into your wellness routine.
+You are showing that you are worthy of what is best and that you are willing to take the time to do it right.
+This, along with the inviting cup of kratom tea at the end, is why we believe the tea “ceremony” is a great practice to incorporate into your wellness routine.

 How to Make Stronger Kratom Tea

-To replicate this simple traditional tea, we recommend that you bring a pot of water to a boil while your tea bags steep.
-Once boiling, the pot is left to simmer for upwards of 4 hours.
-Albeit, the longer you steep the stronger your tea will be.
+Want to replicate a simple traditional tea?
+We recommend that you place your tea bags into a pot of water a bring it to a boil.
+Once boiling, turn down the heat and leave the pot to simmer for upwards of 4 hours.
+The longer you steep, the stronger your tea will be.

-The citric acid in the lemon juice greatly increases how soluble the alkaloids in kratom are to water.
+The citric acid in the lemon juice significantly increases how soluble the alkaloids in kratom are in water.
 This means that the brew time for a strong cup of tea is considerably shorter.
-Because any food grade acid helps, you don’t have to stick with lemon!
-Some of my favorite acidic additives are grapefruit, blood oranges, and satsumas.
-We definitely recommend you experiment with the fruits that are available to you.
+Any food-grade acid helps – you don’t have to stick with lemon!
+Some of our favorite additions are grapefruit, blood oranges, and satsumas.
+We definitely recommend that you experiment with the fruits that are available to you.

-You can never fully get around needing to take time to make a good cup of kratom tea.
-Given that we are living in a much busier world than the originators of the traditional brewing method, we do sympathize with those whose lives demand the occasional need to rush.
-Add a thermos to your next order to streamline your brewing practice on those days you’re too busy to simmer your tea bags for 1-4 hours!
+It’s hard to make a good cup of kratom tea in a very short time.
+Given that we live in a much busier world than the originators of the traditional brewing method, we sympathize with those whose lives demand the occasional rush.

 Is Kratom Tea Weaker?
 No!